Aevlir/CommunityApp/README.md

-# CommunityApp
+# test

-Flutter skill showcase
+A new Flutter project.